 I have prepared both versions, and the difference between the two is that the Louisiana Gold and Creole mustard version has a deeper, slightly richer taste.
 Both are very tasty and worth dippin', so in my kitchen, I choose not to substitute unless I have to!

 Let your imagination run wild!
-Give it a try as a dip with fried foods or drizzle some onto a fish taco topped with fresh Southern Louisiana Coleslaw.
-Yum, it’s a medley of alluring, mouthwatering flavors I highly recommend!Print
+Try it as a dip for fried foods or drizzle some onto a fish taco topped with fresh Southern Louisiana Coleslaw.
+It's also great for dipping Easy Boiled Shrimp or boiled crawfish.
+Yum, it's a medley of alluring, mouthwatering flavors I highly recommend!Print

 Combine all of the ingredients into a small mixing bowl and stir to mix well.